bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int			The ID of the chat
 	userid: int			The ID of the user that changed the photo
-	photo: Photo	The new chat photo
+	photo: PhotoData	The new chat photo
 }
 ```